DataStories-UniPi/Hermes_PostgreSQL/doc/dataset.md

 By default, the dataset is hosted in "imis_seg" table, according to a segment-oriente storage model.
 The list of attributes of “imis_seg” is as follows: <obj_id, traj_id, seg_id, seg>, where obj_id corresponds to object’s identifier (in our case, the MMSI of the ship), traj_id corresponds to a unique identifier of object’s trajectory, seg_id corresponds to a unique identifier object’s trajectory segment, and seg is the geometry of the trajectory segment, of type SegmentST @cite pelekis2014mobility.

+## New loader ## {#new_loader}
+A new way of uploading a new dataset to Hermes is the use of the wrapper function load_dataset.
+The signature is:

+    SELECT load_dataset(name text, description text, file text, trajectory_storage boolean)

+So, if we wanted to upload the imis dataset, instead of running the previous four commands we
+run:

+    SELECT load_dataset('imis', 'IMIS 3 Days', 'imis3days.txt', False);

+or, the above with the last parameter set to True, if we wanted both the trajectory storage and segment storage modes enabled.

 ## Deleting Dataset ## {#dataset_deleting}